Electrostatically-induced topological phase transitions in polyacetylene molecules: Equations of motion and solutions in the presence of a gate

 After applying the boundary conditions Eqs. (\ref{eq:boundary_conditions_infinity1}) and (\ref{eq:boundary_conditions_infinity2}) at $x=\pm L/2$ in regions $R_1$ and $R_3$, and enforcing the symmetry constraint given by Eq. (\ref{eq:symmetry_constraint}), the most general solution can therefore be expressed as

-where $\eta$ a parameter that specifies either a soliton-like ($\eta = +1$) or an antisoliton-like ($\eta = -1$) solution, and with $b$ a parameter that determines its localization center.
-The case of a constant configuration in regions $R_1$ and $R_3$, obtained by taking $\eta = 0$, is possible in principle, but it is only compatible with the boundary conditions, Eqs. (\ref{eq:boundary_conditions_infinity1}) and (\ref{eq:boundary_conditions_infinity2}), at particular values of $\xi_g$, i.e., for specific depths of the potential gate.
-The parameter $k$ is also an integration constant to be determined imposing the boundary conditions.
+where $\eta$ is a parameter that specifies either a soliton-like ($\eta = +1$) or an antisoliton-like ($\eta = -1$) solution, and $b$ is a parameter that determines its localization center.
+The parameter $k$ is also an integration constant, to be determined imposing the boundary conditions.
+Finally, we note that the case of a constant configuration in regions $R_1$ and $R_3$ (obtained by taking $\eta = 0$), although possible, is only compatible with the boundary conditions, Eqs. (\ref{eq:boundary_conditions_infinity1}) and (\ref{eq:boundary_conditions_infinity2}) at specific values of $V_g$.

 We now impose the boundary conditions at the interface, Eqs. (\ref{eq: gluing_derivative}) and (\ref{eq: gluing_function}), to the general solution given in Eq. (\ref{eq:generic_solution}).
-This yields a set of two coupled non-linear equations for $b$ and $k$ (See Appendix \ref{app:boundary}) that are invariant under the changes $V_g\to-V_g$, $\eta\to -\eta$, and $q\to -q$, provided one simultaneously replaces $k\to -k$.
+This yields a set of two coupled nonlinear equations for $b$ and $k$ (See Appendix \ref{app:boundary}) that are invariant under the changes $V_g\to-V_g$, $\eta\to -\eta$, and $q\to -q$, provided one simultaneously replaces $k\to -k$.
 Therefore, once the problem has been solved for $V_g>0$, the solution for $V_g<0$ can be obtained by applying these transformations.
 In the following, we restrict our analysis to the case $V_g>0$.
 From this set of equations we obtain the following equation for $k$:

-where $\sn(u|m)=\sin \am(u|m)$ and $\dn(u\vert m)=d \am(u|m)/du$.
+where $\sn(u|m)=\sin\bm{(} \am(u|m)\bm{)}$ and $\dn(u\vert m)=\frac{d}{du} \am(u|m)$.
 Since both $\dn(u\vert m)$ and $\sn(u\vert m)$ are periodic functions with period $2K(m)$ and $4K(m)$ respectively, we can replace $q$ in the second equation by

-It is important to note that in order for the original system to be solvable, $q$ must satisfy the bounds:
+In order for the system of equations to be solvable, $q$ must satisfy the bounds:

 These inequalities imply that the set of values of $q$ for which the system is solvable is strongly reduced and only four values of $q$ are admissible.
 This is consistent with Eq. (\ref{eq:mod}).
 For a given $r$, the system is solvable for a single value of $\eta$.
 See Appendix \ref{app:boundary} for a more detailed discussion.